 The topic of impairment of asset continues to be a topic of discussion, especially because of the COVID-19 pandemic.
 In fact, impairment of assets is one of the main focuses, as explained in Top 5 accounting considerations for FY 2020 financial reporting.
 There are more reasons for under-utilisation of assets due to the economy slowing down.
-This leads to impairment issues.
+As a result, it leads to impairment issues.
 For this, IAS 36 Impairment of Assets stipulates the requirements and procedures in relation to impairment of assets.

 The focus of this article is on explaining impairment loss and how to know if assets need an impairment.
 IAS 36 applies for the impairment of all assets except: